paladique/ignite-learning-paths-training/apps/apps30/README.md

 ## Demo: Automatic Image Captioning with Cognitive Services

-1. Show the code for `Update Description`
+1. Navigate to the `mod30-caption` logic app
-2. Navigate to the `mod30-caption` logic app
+2. Open the Logic app designer
-3. Open the Logic app designer
+3. Walk through the various steps and explain how one step feeds into the next with variables
-4. Walk through the various steps and explain how one step feeds into the next with variables
+4. Expand the condition
-5. Expand the condition
+5. Add a step to connect with the `UpdateDescription` function _after_ the `Describe Image Content` step.
-6. Add a step to connect with the `UpdateDescription` function _after_ the `Describe Image Content` step
+6. Show the code for `Update Description` function.
 7. Set the `blob` to the URL of the blob and `description` to the generated caption
-8. Save then enable the logic app
+8. Save, then enable the logic app
 9. Upload a new image and show the automated caption

 ## Troubleshooting